 Đi thì không có đường về (Leave, then there is no way home), I use photography, observational video, sound and storytelling to create an immersive installation about migration, memory, agency, and transformation in my parents’ home villages in Vietnam and in South Philadelphia, the neighborhood where I grew up and is today home to immigrants of all generations and diverse backgrounds.
 Tracing the cultural and spiritual affinities between communities half the world apart, the installation renders visible the richness of their social life and collective history.

-Past, Present, and Hopeful Futures: Situating (ex)CHANGE and Then and Now by Alexandra Chang
+Past, Present, and Hopeful Futures: Situating (ex)CHANGE and Then and Now by Alexandra Chang (PDF download)

-Trusting Art by Mary Jane Jacob
+Trusting Art by Mary Jane Jacob (PDF download)

 How Asian Arts Initiative’s 25th anniversary celebration explores the concept of home by Ebonee Johnson